fablabbcn/made-at-eu/_posts/2016-08-22-phil-cuttance.markdown

   - image_path3:
 ---

-{% include video.html %}
 {% include photo-gallery.html %}

-I am aiming to produce a series of  intricate, cast objects based on my Faceture casting process but, by utilising Plymouth College of Arts Digital capabilities, take the process into a new direction in terms of the form and scale of the pieces.
-By cutting larger, more intricate moulds using Plymouth College of Art's digital equipment, I will then use these digitally made moulds to cast sculptural pieces using water-based resin; each piece will be unique in its form.
+Cuttance aim is to produce a series of intricate cast objects based on his Faceture casting process but, by utilising Plymouth College of Arts Digital capabilities, take the process into a new direction in terms of the form and scale of the pieces.

+By cutting larger, more intricate moulds using Plymouth College of Art's digital equipment, he uses these digitally made moulds to cast sculptural pieces using water-based resin; each piece is unique in its form.

-After much experimentation I came up with a moulding technique that is not resolved but I think has exciting potential for me to push further.
-I think that digital technologies should have a light footprint within craft , and not be used to replace skill, but to complement the maker; To provide the maker with opportunities which aren't possible by hand.
+Cuttance thinks that digital technologies should have a light footprint within craft, and not be used to replace skill, but to complement the maker; To provide the maker with opportunities which aren't possible by hand.

-There are many people in the design/make field using technology, and I hope that this project is another example of using digital technolgy in this limited way.
-I am obviously wary of digital technology , but have been excited and impressed with what forms I can now make using the processes I employed.
-I feel I can use it in future projects to push the aesthetic of my work further while maintaining the 'hand-made' integrity of my work.
+There are many people in the design/make field using technology, and he hopes that this project is another example of using digital technolgy in this limited way.

+He claims he is wary of digital technology, but have been excited and impressed with what forms he can now make using the processes he employed.
+Cuttance feels he can use it in future projects to push the aesthetic of his work further while maintaining the 'hand-made' integrity of his work.